1 min read

 The most valued by whom?
 Value is defined by the Customer and no one but the Customer.
 Value, in the eyes of the Customer, is everything the Customer is willing to pay for.
 Think ‘value added.’
 Customers do not pay for, do not value, anything but the product itself.
-Non-value added.
+Non-value added equals anything that does not increase the desirability of your product.
 Think waste elimination.
 Seeking to maximize value is the emphasis behind Lean Manufacturing.

 In order to Map the Value Stream, you must first know what a Value Stream is and how to identify one.